title. Rescuing an Adult Dog from a Shelter

 New-to-you dogs likely don’t know rules of your home

-I won’t assume that a dog of any age is going to be familiar with any basic rules : where to potty, what to chew on, and how to play and interact with their humans.
-Adopting a senior dog might involve setting up your home as you would for a puppy - limiting their space they have access to and keeping in mind that the gentle approach is best, as it’s possible that no one ever taught them basic house manners.
-My suggestions as a trainer on this subject center around the theme of the human not being “the bad guy” but rather using baby gates, crates, etc to manage where the dog can go, and limit the potential for accidents during the first few weeks.
-I couldn’t expect the shelter I adopted from to know whether or not the dog I’m taking home will already be potty-trained, especially in a new environment.
-The shelter environment and their housing can’t always give a clear indication as to whether the dog is house trained.
+When fostering a shelter dog myself, or advising others about adopting, I won’t assume that a dog of any age is going to be familiar with any basic rules : where to potty, what to chew on, and how to play and interact with their humans.
+Adopting a senior dog might involve setting up your home as you would for a puppy - limiting their space they have access to and keeping in mind that a gentle approach is best, as it’s possible that no one ever taught them basic house manners.
+My suggestions as a trainer on this subject center around the theme of the human not being “the bad guy” but instead using baby gates, crates, etc to manage where the dog can go.
+This limits the potential for accidents during the first few weeks.
+Your local shelter will not know whether or not the dog you're taking home is potty-trained, especially in a new environment.
+The shelter environment definitely can’t give a clear indication as to whether a dog is house trained.
 Same goes for other rules - your new Senior adoptee may not understand that they might not be allowed on the furniture.
 No matter what the behavior, there is a gentle and kind way to teach it without resorting to yelling and frustration.

 Freedom Ride : Mac on his way to the “Funny Farm”, a special home for Senior dogs in need.

 Pets Alive dogs Maxim and Trip at "Karen's Funny Farm", a retirement home for Senior dogs from shelters

 When one of our Senior Citizen dogs goes home, (after we’re done celebrating!), we offer phone and email support to the adopter for any questions they might have.
 This is the time period to expect insights into the past life of your dog.
 One Lab mix at my shelter demonstrated an astonishing understanding of a long-distance Sit/Stay that was better than my own dog's!